Planning on buying gift cards this Christmas? Here’s what you need to know if you pay for them with plastic.

 - Interest will be charged immediately.
 Cash advances aren’t eligible for any interest-free period, so interest on these types of transactions accrues from the time they are made.
 The cash advance interest rate on most credit cards is also higher than the purchase rate (usually around 20% to 22%), so you could end up paying more for your gift card than if you’d bought something else for the same retail cost.

 - No rewards.
-Cash advance transactions usually don’t earn points per $1 spent or count towards any bonus point offers you may get with a new reward credit card.
+Cash advance transactions usually don’t earn points per $1 spent or count towards any bonus point offers you may get with a new rewards credit card.

 - Your transaction won’t be eligible for a 0% purchase rate.
 Cash advances aren’t eligible for any promotional purchase rate offers.
 So even if you have a 0% purchase rate credit card, you’ll have to pay interest at the cash advance rate when you use it to buy Christmas gift cards.